Why Heroin Addiction is Rising While Other Drug Addiction is Declining

 Common Links Between Heroin and Prescription Drug Use

-Prescription opiate use is linked to the rise in heroin addiction.
-Most people become addicted to opiate medication by accident after getting a prescription for legitimate medical purposes.
-But not everyone develops an opiate addiction after taking the medications for pain relief.
-Some people use opiate medications such as hydrocodone or oxycodone for recreational purposes.
+Prescription opiate use was initially linked to the rise in heroin addiction that peaked in 2015.
+Most people become addicted to opiate medication by accident after using a prescription for legitimate medical purposes.
+But not everyone develops an opiate addiction after taking the medication for pain relief.
+Some people use opioid medications such as hydrocodone or oxycodone for recreational purposes.

 Don’t wait Until It’s Too Late.